Goals and tasks

 w

-Advice for those affected
+Support for affected individuals

 • Emotional support, exchange and advice

-• Providing the Findings and advice folder
+• Provision of the Findings and advice folder

-• Target group-oriented dissemination of disease-related information
+• Target group-oriented dissemination of disease-relevant information

 p